-There is a strong international presence at F&M, with about 10% of our students coming from countries all over the world.
-If you include United States citizens who live abroad and Permanent Residents, the percentage of students with an international background is much greater.
+There is a strong international presence at F&M, with about 12% of our students coming from countries all over the world.
 We value the perspectives of students with different cultures and experiences who bring a richness and texture to the campus community.

 Franklin & Marshall offers exceptional academic opportunities, extraordinary research options and a multitude of cultural and social happenings.
 The intimate educational environment, where professors often become mentors and friends, encourages students to develop their critical thinking skills, discover what it is they love and pursue that passion.

-I hope you will continue to explore Franklin & Marshall.
-Please let me know if I can help you with the college process.
+We hope you will continue to explore Franklin & Marshall.
+Please let us know if we can help you with the college process.

 Director of International Admission